 We also have a single source of supply for most of our product candidates, including the drug substances used in manufacturing them.
 Single sourcing minimizes our leverage with our CMOs, who may take advantage of our reliance on them to increase the pricing of their manufacturing services or require us to change our intended manufacturing plans based on their strategies and priorities.
 Single sourcing also imposes a risk of interruption or delays in supply in the event of manufacturing, quality or compliance difficulties and/or other difficulties in timely supplying us with materials.
 For example, our investigational new drug application, or IND, submissions for NGM438 and NGM831 were delayed due to challenges at one of our CMOs, primarily related to analytical method qualification and release testing for those product candidates.
 It is possible that we could experience further supply-related delays that would adversely affect our ability to commence first-in-human testing of product candidates on our anticipated timing.
 Moreover, we do not currently have arrangements in place for redundant supply for drug substance or drug product.
 If one of our suppliers fails or refuses to supply us for any reason or we otherwise choose to engage a new supplier for one or more of our product candidates, including a second source supplier to mitigate the risks of single-source supply, it would take a significant amount of time and cost to implement and execute the necessary technology transfer to, and qualification of, a new supplier.
 The FDA or comparable foreign health authority must approve manufacturers of drug substance and drug product.
-If there are any delays in qualifying new suppliers or facilities or a new supplier is unable to meet the requirements of the FDA or comparable foreign health authority for approval, there could be a shortage of drug substance or drug product for use in clinical trials with respect to the affected product candidates.
+If there are any delays in qualifying new suppliers or facilities or a new supplier is unable to meet the requirements of the FDA or comparable foreign health authority for approval, there could be a shortage of drug substance or drug product for use in clinical trials with respect to the affected product candidates which would adversely affect our ability to continue and complete clinical trials on our anticipated timing or at all.